charles198618/E-Commerce-Back-End/README.md

 We use postman to request data.
 Therefore when I invoque the application, my server starts and sequelize mode are synced to my mysql database.
 When I open api route, for category, product, and tags, data for each of those routes are displayed and formatted in json.
 Thus, when I was able to request data from all the routes.
 Also update, delete or retrieve data.

-Below is the link to Walk-hrough video:
+Below is the link to Walk-through video:
 ![video](./E-Commerce-Backend.gif)